 A problem has been discovered in HRC event times.
 A wiring error in the detector causes the time of an event to be associated, not with that event, but with the following event, which may or may not be telemetered.
 The result is an error in HRC event timing such that the accuracy is degraded from about 16 microseconds to a time which is more or less the mean time between events.
-To date, the total HRC-I rate has been dominated by the background, and is about 250-300 events/sec.
-Thus, if the time tag of each event is shifted, it turns out (verified by laboratory tests and simulations) that the average uncertainty in the time of any event is just the mean time between events.
 For example, if the trigger rate is 250 events/sec, then the average uncertainty in any time tag is less than 4 milliseconds.

-The HRC Team has worked out a special operating mode that allows high precision timing to be achieved (see Section 7.13.1).
-This new timing mode uses only the central segment of the HRC-SDisabling the outer two segments lowers the total counting rate by two-thirds, dropping it below the telemetry saturation limit for most sources.
+The HRC Team has worked out a special operating mode that allows high precision timing to be achieved (see Section 7.14.1).
+This new timing mode uses only the central segment of the HRC-S. Disabling the outer two segments lowers the total counting rate by two-thirds, dropping it below the telemetry saturation limit for most sources.
 Thus, there is a high probability that all events will be telemetered.
 In this case, once the time tag of each event has been appropriately shifted in ground processing, the original timing accuracy (16 microseconds) can be recovered.
-In using this approach, it is prudent to be sure that the total counting rate, source plus background, is somewhat below the telemetry saturation limit to avoid the effects of statistical fluctuations.
+In using this approach, it is prudent to be sure that the total counting rate, source plus background, is somewhat below the telemetry saturation limit to to avoid telemetry saturation due to statistical fluctuations in the counting rate.

 In addition to the primary science data for individual events, the rate of microchannel plate triggers (total rate) and triggers (valid rate) that pass on-board validity tests are telemetered to the ground.
-The valid rate is used to correct the primary rate for dead-time and telemetry saturation effects.
+The valid rate is used to correct the primary rate for deadtime and telemetry saturation effects.
 As long as the primary rate is below saturation, the primary rate itself can be used to make the small (<1%) correction, since the event processing dead-time is known.
 However, when the event rate exceeds saturation, a not uncommon occurrence because of the flaring background from low energy protons, the valid rate is necessary to correct the event rate.
 Unfortunately, the total and valid event rates are overestimated by about 15% for normal operation of the HRC-S. The problem is caused by an overshoot in occasional large trigger pulses.
 This results in double counting in the total and valid event on-board scalers.
 The primary science event is not affected, since once event processing starts with the initial trigger pulse, a gate rejects further pulses until processing is complete.
 The HRC-I does not have the overshoot problem.
 A scheme that corrects the HRC-S valid event rate based upon the fraction of event pulse amplitudes that are above a given threshold (segment dependent) has been developed but not yet implemented in the standard processing software.